Social-AI-Studio/MemeCraft/README.md

 # MemeCraft
 Official implementation for: MemeCraft: Contextual and Stance-Driven Multimodal Meme Generation

-The paper proposes a novel meme generation model that leverages a large language model(LLM) and a large vision model(LVM).
+The paper proposes a novel meme generation model that leverages large language models(LLMs) and a large vision models(LVMs).
 The framework is as follows:

 ![Screenshot](images/framework.png)